antoniomaciej/commandlineJS/README.md

 Password:
 ```

-You will login to the command line of a Debiam machine:
+You will login to the command line of a Debian machine:
 ```
 commandline-app-deployment-2688294819-dk6rq login: soflab
 Password: